 I get it.
-Sitting down for two hours to watch a movie might feel unproductive or like wasted time to busy entrepreneurs, compared to working more or just relaxing.
+Sitting down for two hours to watch one film might feel unproductive or like wasted time to busy entrepreneurs, compared to working more or just relaxing.
 But it is Oscar season.
 It’s a time to recognize that films can serve as a positive distraction.
 And, watching absolutely nothing designed by some of the most creative minds in the world, is a missed opportunity in my opinion.

 You’ll become more cultured.